dongzeye/ps4pomdp/README.md

 The final results are averaged over independent runs with `run_id = 0, 1, ..., 19`.

-To run experiments for `RiverSwim` or `RandomPOMDP` (or "Random Sparse Reward POMDP"), you may run use the generic experiment script with the pattern:
+To run experiments for `RiverSwim` or `RandomPOMDP` (or "Random Sparse Reward POMDP"), you may use the generic experiment script with the following pattern:
 ```run_experiments
 python3 run_experiment.py --exp_name=${exp_name} --run_id=${i}
 ```